 Bristol Vision Institute (BVI) was formed in 2008 on the basis of strength across disciplines.
 It brings together some 170 associates from engineering, computer science, biological sciences, psychology, ophthalmology, history of art, film & television and medicine with the aim of addressing grand challenges in vision research.

 BVI is one of the largest vision groups in Europe, and is unique worldwide in terms of its scope.
-It is particularly proud to host the only current EPSRC Platform Grant in vision science and engineering - Vision for the Future.
+It is particularly proud to have hosted the EPSRC Platform Grant in vision science and engineering - Vision for the Future.
 BVI offers unequalled potential for progressing vision research in its broadest sense - from perception to application.

 It is estimated that about half of the cortical matter in the human brain is involved in processing visual information.
 This reflects the significance of vision for function and survival but also explains its capacity to entertain, challenge and inform.
 It further explains why we can build computers that beat us at chess (and even Go) but cannot yet emulate the complex processes that make up the human visual system.